wildlife-attractions-valencia-photo

 You’ll get the opportunity to see a hippo underwater!

 I’ve been to many zoological parks around the world but the Bioparc is certainly unique.
 I especially love how the park encourages ‘immersion’.
 The enclosures are so cleverly designed that visitors often feel as though they are walking through the animals’ natural environment, not simply observing the animals from behind a fence.
-The Bioparc truly is a lovely place for a morning or late-afternoon stroll.
+A visit to Bioparc is definitely one of the top things to do in Valencia.
+Buy your Bioparc tickets here.

 Oceanogràfic

 The Oceanogràfic is Europe’s largest aquarium and houses a great diversity of marine environments including the oceans, the Arctic/Antarctic, wetlands and the tropical seas.
-The curvy white roofs of the pavilions, designed by Félix Candela, will grab your attention as you enter the park but head below and you’ll find yourself in a fascinating marine world with massive basins and tanks interconnected by glass tunnels.
+Located at the southern end of the City of Arts and Sciences, the curvy white roofs of the pavilions, designed by Félix Candela, will grab your attention as you enter the park.
+Continue below and you’ll find yourself in a fascinating marine world with massive basins and tanks interconnected by glass tunnels.
+Buy your tickets here.

 oceanografic-seals-photo